 Japan boasts thousands of islands so it is difficult easy to miss many of the most exceptional “islands of Japan.”
 Follow me to discover the northern part of Ohnyujima Island in Oita Prefecture.

 Located northeast of Saiki City, Ohnyujima is an island with a circumference of about 17-kilometer, covering an area of 5.66 square kilometers.
 Fishing is its main industry and it is only about a ten-minute ride by boat to reach the island’s shores.
 The trip costs just 200 yen.

-Further information of the boats schedule, please check the official site.
+For further information of the boat’s schedule, please check the official site.

 An Island Tour